testla-project/testla-screenplay-playwright-js/docs/screenplay_elements/Web/Actions/check.md

 # Check

 The `Check` class is an action class in the Screenplay pattern designed for use with the `@testla/screenplay` library.
-This class allows actors to check a checkbox specified by a selector string using the `BrowseTheWeb` ability provided by Playwright.
+This class allows actors to check a checkbox specified by a selector string using the `BrowseTheWeb` ability provided by Testla.

 ## Table of Contents